 Schuman's close aide, Jean Monnet, who is now considered the mastermind behind the landmark declaration, was named the first president of the High Authority.

 The economic benefits of the ECSC, like the custom-free market that stimulated the trade of coal and steel, convinced member states to go further than the early blueprint and bring more sectors and policy areas under the supranational mandate.

 The ECSC progressively evolved, first into the European Economic Community and, later, the European Union.

 The original four institutions eventually turned into the European Commission, the European Parliament, the EU Council and the European Court of Justice that we know today.

-The steady evolution of the political project, the likes of which humankind had never seen, cemented the status of the Schuman Declaration as the true genesis of European integration.
+The steady transformation of the political project, the likes of which humankind had never seen, cemented the status of the Schuman Declaration as the true genesis of European integration.

 "Europe will not be made all at once, or according to a single plan.
 It will be built through concrete achievements which first create a de facto solidarity," the French statesman said in his speech.